 Walkthrough: Create Synthetic Data from any DataFrame or CSV

-Train an AI model to create an anonymized version of your dataset using Python, TensorFlow, and Gretel-synthetics.
+Train an AI model to create an anonymized version of your dataset using Python, Pandas, and gretel-synthetics.

 Today we're going to walk through using Gretel's apis to create synthetic data from a CSV or Pandas DataFrame.
 Let's jump right in.
 You can find the notebook that we're going to walk through on our GitHub, or go ahead and launch the notebook in Colab, Google's free notebook hosting service.

 It's a really simple install here- all we have to do is install the Gretel client, so a simple PIP install.
 We also need an API KEY which allows us to interact with the api services.
 While that's installing we'll go ahead and log into the Gretel console which is https://console.gretel.cloud.
 Grab a copy of our api key.
 All right I'm going to go ahead and kick off the rest of this project while we talk through what's happening.

 The first thing that we're going to do here is use the Python SDK which interacts with Gretel's API services.
 Let’s start by creating a project.
 We're going to name it synthetic data.
 You can name it whatever you would like.
 Now for the fun stuff.
 We're going to pull down one of our template configs so these configs essentially define a set of neural network parameters that are used by our synthetic model based on the data that's been trained on so here we can see that we went ahead and downloaded the default configuration which is a pretty sane configuration that should work for most data sets.
 You can browse other configurations by clicking on this link as well and it will go ahead.
 The next step is go ahead and load our sample data set that we want to create a synthetic version of into a DataFrame so here we can see we'll load up Pandas.